 The relatively obscure President Benjamin Harrison kept a goat named Old Whiskers parked on the lawn in front of the White House.
 For the amusement of his grandchildren, Harrison would have the goat hitched to a small carriage for the children to ride in.
 Most of high society Washington DC was rather surprised and amused the day Old Whiskers ducked through the fence and was chased down Pennsylvania Avenue by the top-hat clad President.

-Under the rule of President Kennedy, the White House the family pets might have been better termed a menagerie.
+During the term of President Kennedy, the White House the family pets might have been better termed a menagerie.
 In addition to an assortment of dogs, cats and their offspring, the Kennedy family kept several ponies, a canary, two parakeets, several hamsters, and a rabbit named Zsa Zsa.
 Caroline Kennedy’s pony, Macaroni, was so popular it frequently received fan mail from adoring children around the country.

 Teddy Roosevelt was a great animal lover, and despite his fondness for hunting is often hailed by the conservationist lobby for his work in creating the first national parties.
 As his train passed through Kansas, a young girl gave him a baby badger named Josiah.
 Despite the badger’s tendency to bite whoever was nearby once it reached adulthood, Roosevelt was devoted to the creature.